mawrkus/advent-of-code-2021/README.md

 # 🎄 Advent of Code 2021 🎄

-JavaScript solutions for the [Advent of Code 2021](https://adventofcode.com/2021) programming puzzles.
+My JavaScript solutions for the [Advent of Code 2021](https://adventofcode.com/2021) programming puzzles.

 Big ups to [Eric Wastl](https://twitter.com/ericwastl) for organising this event every year!